samsoedien/ESP8266-data-collector/README.md

 ## How to use:

-STEP 1: Install the libraries from the github or arduino library manager.
+STEP 1: Use ESP8266-data-collector.ino and install the libraries from the github or arduino library manager.

 **IMPORTANT:** Install Version 5 of ArduinoJSON library as newest version is still in beta mode and require different syntax.